zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 {{< include "installation/clickhouse-defaults.md" >}}

----

-##### How to access the web interface

-To access the NGINX Instance Manager web interface, open a web browser and go to `https://<NIM_FQDN>`, replacing `<NIM_FQDN>` with the Fully Qualified Domain Name of your NGINX Instance Manager host.

-The default administrator username is `admin`, and the generated password is saved, in encrypted format, to the `/etc/nms/nginx/.htpasswd` file.
-The password was displayed in the terminal during installation.
-If you'd like to change this password, refer to the "[Set or Change User Passwords]({{< relref "/nim/admin-guide/authentication/basic-auth/set-up-basic-authentication.md#set-basic-passwords-script" >}})" section in the Basic Authentication topic.

-To license NGINX Instance Manager, use a JSON Web token from your **NIM** Subscription in MyF5.

----

-## Post-installation steps (optional)

-- If you use Vault, follow the steps in the [Configure Vault]({{< relref "/nim/system-configuration/configure-vault.md" >}}) guide to update the `/etc/nms/nms.conf` file.
-If you don't do so, NGINX Instance Manager won't be able to connect to Vault.

-- If you use SELinux, follow the steps in the [Configure SELinux]({{< relref "/nim/system-configuration/configure-selinux.md" >}}) guide to restore SELinux contexts (`restorecon`) for the files and directories related to NGINX Instance Manager.

 ### (Optional) Install and configure Vault {#install-vault}

 NGINX Instance Manager can use [Vault](https://www.vaultproject.io/) as a datastore for secrets.